Basilicata Coast to Coast

-Basilicata Coast to Coast is a 2010 Italian comedy film directed by Rocco Papaleo.
+Basilicata Coast to Coast is a 2010 Italian musical comedy film directed by Rocco Papaleo.

-It marked Papaleo's debut as a film director and musician Max Gazzè on his first acting experience.

 Plot

-Nicola Palmieri is a high school math teacher who feels unsatisfied with his job.
-A music enthusiast, he is the leader of a local band from Maratea, other members include guitarist Salvatore Chiarelli, a medical student who fails to graduate; double bass player Franco Cardillo, a carpenter unable to speak following the death of his fiancée; percussionist Rocco Santamaria, Salvatore's cousin and TV personality in decline.
-The quartet signs up for the Music Theater Festival in Scanzano Jonico, naming themselves "Le Pale Eoliche" (The Wind Turbines).
-They plan to cross Basilicata from the Thyrrhenian to the Ionian coast.
-Nicola suggests to leave 10 days earlier going by foot, meanwhile trying to find a life purpose they seem to have lost.

-They are followed by a local church TV crew along with journalist Tropea Limongi, daughter of a local politician.
-During their long trek, the group walks through little-known backroads, with only a small wagon pulled by a white horse to transport supplies, instruments and two tents.
-They also rehearse the songs they are going to perform at the festival, with impromptu concerts in small villages they walk by.
-The journey proves to be therapeutic for everybody: Salvatore finds the will to complete his studies; Rocco has a new job; Franco starts to talk again, uncovering a deep feeling for Tropea; Nicola finally completes one of his projects, showing his wife he is able to be an assertive man.
+Nicola Palmieri is a high school math teacher and music enthusiast.
+He leads a local band from Maratea whose other members include guitarist Salvatore Chiarelli, a medical student struggling to graduate; double bassist Franco Cardillo, a carpenter who has been mute since the death of the woman he loved; and percussionist Rocco Santamaria, Salvatore's cousin and a fading TV personality.
+The quartet signs up for the "Theatre-Song Festival" in Scanzano, naming themselves "Le Pale Eoliche" (The Wind Turbines).
+Nicola plans to cross Basilicata from the Tyrrhenian to the Ionian coast, suggesting they leave 10 days earlier to go on foot.
+They are followed by a local TV journalist named Tropea Limongi, reluctantly assigned to document their journey, though she eventually becomes fascinated by their experience.
+During their long trek, the group walks along little-known backroads, relying on a small wagon pulled by a white horse to transport supplies, instruments, and two tents.
+They also rehearse the songs they are going to perform at the festival, giving impromptu concerts in the small villages they pass through.
+Marked by highs and lows, the journey proves to be therapeutic, helping the four band members find the purpose in life they seemed to have lost.